Columbia University, J.D., 1996

 - U.S. Court of Appeals, Second Circuit

-- U.S. District Court, Southern, Eastern and Western Districts of New York
+- U.S. District Court for the Southern, Eastern, and Western Districts of New York

 - Association of the Bar of the City of New York